Homeowner guide

 HOA discrimination based on race, color, religion, national origin, sex, familial status, or disability is not just morally wrong — it is a federal crime under the Fair Housing Act...

-Generate Free Dispute Letter →HOA discrimination based on race, color, religion, national origin, sex, familial status, or disability is not just morally wrong — it is a federal crime under the Fair Housing Act.
-If you believe your HOA is treating you differently because of who you are, you have powerful legal protections.
+Generate Free Dispute Letter →HOA discrimination based on race, color, religion, national origin, sex, familial status, or disability is not just morally wrong — it is a federal crime under the Fair Housing Act, and the consequences for HOAs and individual board members can be severe.
+If you believe your HOA is treating you differently because of who you are, or denying you rights that it grants to others, you have powerful legal protections — and the federal government to help enforce them. ---

 Ready to send your dispute letter?